iszczesniak/ggl/interface/index.md

 # Iterator must be standalone

-The iterator of a vertex (or an edge) must be standalone, so that we can use it loops like that:
+The vertex (or an edge) iterator must be standalone, so that we can use it loops like that:

 for (const auto &v: vertexes(g))
-  // Do sth with v, which is a vertex object or a vertex descriptor
+  // Do sth with v, which is a vertex object or a vertex proxy

-# Descriptor: standalone or dependent?

-A descriptor of a vertex (or an edge) can be standalone or dependent.
+This implies that an iterator must be dereferenceable, i.e., when you apply the * operator, you must get a vertex (or an edge) object or proxy.

-Standalone: you can get a vertex (or an edge) object without using the graph object.
-For instance, a descriptor can be a pointer to a vertex object, and so we don't need the graph object.

-Dependent: you can get a vertex (or an edge) object, but you have to know the graph object.
-For instance, if a vertex descriptor is an unsigned integer, than you need the graph object to locate the vertex object.